Skip to main content

 • CPD- College certificate or evidence of relevant CPD

-The MAC is responsible for confirming that the requested changes fit the need and capability of The Clinic of Cosmetic Medicine
+The MAC is responsible for confirming that the requested changes fit the need and capability of South Yarra Day Surgery

 A scope of clinical practice may also be reduced for example due to underperformance or if CPD requirements have not been met, When this occurs, the MAC must notify the Practitioner in writing and provide an amended position description.